 SchoolsCompared has been given the commitment that: “The AP options for Dubai will cover a wide range of subjects and will be determined depending on the interests of the student cohort within the school.”

-The British Columbia Canadian School will be the first Canadian School to offer the AP as standard when it launches which places it, in our view, as a very important school for parents seeking a Canadian education for their child(ren) and the broader Canadian school context more broadly where it will set a new benchmark.
+The British Columbia Canadian School will be the first Canadian School to offer the AP as standard when it launches which places it, in our view, as a very important school both for parents seeking a Canadian education for their child(ren) and in the broader Canadian school context more broadly where it will set a new benchmark.

 For prospective parents there are a number of other features too that should give some confidence in the new school above these key strengths of accreditation, AP provision and proven school management.